callumrollo/callumrollo.github.io/content/pages/about.md

 ### Things I enjoy talking about

-With varying levels of competence but universal enthusiasm
+With varying levels of competence but universal enthusiasm.

-- Ocean slope currents
+- Slope currents
 - Cross shelf exchange
+- Glider data processing
 - Standardisation of data processing
 - FOSS in the geosciences
 - The pros/cons of preprints and open peer review